awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 + **Source and target endpoints** – Make sure that you know what information and tables in the source database need to be migrated to the target database\.
 AWS DMS supports basic schema migration, including the creation of tables and primary keys\.
 However, AWS DMS doesn't automatically create secondary indexes, foreign keys, user accounts, and so on, in the target database\.
 Depending on your source and target database engine, you might need to set up supplemental logging or modify other settings for a source or target database\.
 For more information, see [Sources for data migration](CHAP_Source.md) and [Targets for data migration](CHAP_Target.md)\.
 + **Schema and code migration** – AWS DMS doesn't perform schema or code conversion\.
 You can use tools such as Oracle SQL Developer, MySQL Workbench, and pgAdmin III to convert your schema\.
 To convert an existing schema to a different database engine, you can use the AWS Schema Conversion Tool \(AWS SCT\)\.
 It can create a target schema and can generate and create an entire schema: tables, indexes, views, and so on\.
 You can also use the tool to convert PL/SQL or TSQL to PgSQL and other formats\.
 For more information on the AWS SCT, see the [AWS SCT User Guide](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Welcome.html)\.
 + **Unsupported data types** – Make sure that you can convert source data types into the equivalent data types for the target database\.
 For more information on supported data types, see the source or target section for your data store\.
++ **Diagnostic support script results** – When you plan your migration, we recommend that you run diagnostic support scripts\.
+With the results from these scripts, you can find advance information about potential migration failures\.

+  If a support script is available for your database, download it using the link in the corresponding script topic in the following section\.
+After verifying and reviewing the script, you can run it according to the procedure described in the script topic in your local environment\.
+When the script run is complete, you can review the results\.
+We recommend running these scripts as a first step of any troubleshooting effort\.
+The results can be useful while working with an AWS Support team\.
+For more information, see [Working with diagnostic support scripts in AWS DMS](CHAP_SupportScripts.md)\.
++ **Premigration assessments** – A *premigration assessment* evaluates specified components of a database migration task to help identify any problems that might prevent a migration task from running as expected\.
+By using this assessment, you can identify potential problems before you run a new or modified task\.
+For more information on working with premigration assessments, see [Enabling and working with premigration assessments for a task](CHAP_Tasks.AssessmentReport.md)\.

+## Converting schema<a name="CHAP_BestPractices.SchemaConversion"></a>

+AWS DMS doesn't perform schema or code conversion\.
+If you want to convert an existing schema to a different database engine, you can use AWS SCT\.
+AWS SCT converts your source objects, table, indexes, views, triggers, and other system objects into the target data definition language \(DDL\) format\.
+You can also use AWS SCT to convert most of your application code, like PL/SQL or TSQL, to the equivalent target language\.

+You can get AWS SCT as a free download from AWS\.
+For more information on AWS SCT, see the [AWS SCT User Guide](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_SchemaConversionTool.Installing.html)\.

+If your source and target endpoints are on the same database engine, you can use tools such as Oracle SQL Developer, MySQL Workbench, or PgAdmin4 to move your schema\.

+## Reviewing the AWS DMS public documentation<a name="CHAP_BestPractices.RevAWSDocs"></a>

+We highly recommended that you go through the AWS DMS public documentation pages for your source and target endpoints before your first migration\.
+This documentation can help you to identify the prerequisites for the migration and understand the current limitations before you begin\.
+For more information, see [Working with AWS DMS endpoints](CHAP_Endpoints.md)\.

+During migration, the public documentation can help you to troubleshoot any issues with AWS DMS\.
+Troubleshooting pages in the documentation can help you to resolve common issues using both AWS DMS and selected endpoint databases\.
+For more information, see [Troubleshooting migration tasks in AWS Database Migration Service](CHAP_Troubleshooting.md)\.

+## Running a proof of concept<a name="CHAP_BestPractices.RunPOC"></a>

+To help discover issues with your environment in early phases of your database migration, we recommend that you run a small test migration\.
+Doing this can also help you to set a more realistic migration time line\.
+In addition, you might need to run a full\-scale test migration to measure whether AWS DMS can handle the throughput of your database over your network\.
+During this time, we recommend to benchmark and optimize your initial full load and ongoing replication\.
+Doing this can help you to understand your network latency and gauge overall performance\.

+At this point, you also have an opportunity to understand your data profile and how large your database is, including the following:
++ How many tables are large, medium, and small in size\.
++ How AWS DMS handles data type and character\-set conversions\.
++ How many tables having large object \(LOB\) columns\.
++ How long it takes to run a test migration\.

 ## Improving the performance of an AWS DMS migration<a name="CHAP_BestPractices.Performance"></a>

 A number of factors affect the performance of your AWS DMS migration:
-+ Resource availability on the source
++ Resource availability on the source\.
-+ The available network throughput
++ The available network throughput\.
-+ The resource capacity of the replication server
++ The resource capacity of the replication server\.
-+ The ability of the target to ingest changes
++ The ability of the target to ingest changes\.
-+ The type and distribution of source data
++ The type and distribution of source data\.
-+ The number of objects to be migrated
++ The number of objects to be migrated\.

 You can improve performance by using some or all of the best practices mentioned following\.
 Whether you can use one of these practices depends on your specific use case\.
-You can find limitations following as appropriate\.
+You can find some limitations following:

 **Provisioning a proper replication server**
 AWS DMS is a managed service that runs on an Amazon EC2 instance\.
 This service connects to the source database, reads the source data, formats the data for consumption by the target database, and loads the data into the target database\.